 As I’m checking the Product Testing USA website I’m given a lot of different options.
-The product that has immediately caught my attention is the Google Home Mini.
+The product that has immediately caught my attention is the Google Home Mini:

-If I sign up I get to test it, answer a few questions and keep it?
-Sure, where’s the sign up button!
+If I sign up, test it, answer a few questions then I get to keep it?

-Obviously these guys aren’t shipping out free TVS and iPads for no reason so now I’m interested in what the requirements are.
+Obviously, these guys aren’t shipping out free TVs and iPads for no reason, so now I’m interested in what the requirements are.
 What exactly do I have to do in return?

 Once you’ve done that you can then apply to review any of the products available.
 When selected you’ll be told via email and a few days later you should receive the product in the mail.

-Although the requirements might vary slightly depending on the product you’re testing and what kind of feedback they’re looking for, in a nutshell you basically try it out for a few days then answer a few questions, give a short written and video review, take a few photos and you’re done.
+Although the requirements might vary slightly depending on the product you’re testing and what kind of feedback they’re looking for, in a nutshell, you basically try it out for a few days then answer a few questions, give a short written and video review, take a few photos and you’re done.

 1. It’s highly unlikely you’ll actually be sent anything in the post to review